 Tips for booking in Upper West Side

-- If sustainability credentials are a priority, ask the hotel directly for their current certification status — programs can lapse between audit cycles.
+- If sustainability credentials matter to your booking decision, ask the hotel directly for their current certification documentation — published programs change year to year.

 What to expect from Upper West Side hotels